 Poison ivy and poison oak

-- Wash all clothes and shoes to remove any remaining oils.
+- Wash all clothes and shoes immediately after your child has been outside.

 - Make sure your child does not touch a pet that might have been in contact with a poisonous plant.